-To clean the unit, use a dry, soft cloth; or one that is slightly dampened.
+- To clean the unit, use a dry, soft cloth; or one that is slightly dampened.
 Try to wipe the entire surface using an equal amount of strength, moving the cloth along with the grain of the wood.
-Rubbing too hard in the same area can damage the finish.
+Rubbing too hard in the same area can damage the finish. - Never use benzine, thinners, alcohol or solvents of any kind, to avoid the possibility of discoloration and/or deformation.